jnozzi/cocoadev.com/markdown/OverComplexGuiSimplification.md

 +---------------------------------------+

 If you e-mail me, I can send you the real image.
-Address is on my page. -- General/RyanBates
+Address is on my page. -- RyanBates

 I like the idea, it does seem probably better than my current vertical-list-in-a-scrollview approach.
 But, since it would be wide it would have to go in a panel, instead of a drawer.
 Though that's OK.

 I'm sorta liking having them in a drawer just because the panels are for inspection of aspects of the runtime, and the behavior inputs modify what's happing in the engine.
 It seems logical to me, though I may just be practicing self-justification.

---General/ShamylZakariya
+--ShamylZakariya

 ----